thingsboard/thingsboard.github.io/_includes/docs/pe/user-guide/integrations/particle.md

 Now, we should create an integration in ThingsBoard, to do this you can follow next steps:

 {% include images-gallery.liquid showListImageTitles="true" imageCollection=createIntegrationUsingWizard %}

+### Integration on particle.io

+In order to receive incoming data from Particle cloud, we need to configure an integration on Particle CLI.
+To do this please follow next steps:

+{% assign createParticleCloudIntegration = '
+   ===
+      image: /images/user-guide/integrations/particle/
+      title:
+'
+%}

+{% include images-gallery.liquid showListImageTitles="true" imageCollection=createParticleCloudIntegration %}

 ### Rule Chain configuration